 Tax Liability Definition

-The amount of money owed to a local, state or federal tax agency for a taxable event.
+Your tax liability is the amount of money owed to a federal, state, or local tax agency for a taxable event.

 When a taxable event occurs, money needs to be paid to one or more associated tax agencies.
 The money due is referred to as a tax liability.